dotnet/docfx/Documentation/guideline/csharp_coding_standards.md

 Tools
 ----------------

-* [Resharper](http://www.jetbrains.com/resharper/) is a great 3rd party code cleanup and style tool.
+* [ReSharper](http://www.jetbrains.com/resharper/) is a great 3rd party code cleanup and style tool.
-* [StyleCop](http://stylecop.codeplex.com/) analyzes C# srouce code to enforce a set of style and consistency rules and has been integrated into many 3rd party development tools such as Resharper.
+* [StyleCop](http://stylecop.codeplex.com/) analyzes C# source code to enforce a set of style and consistency rules and has been integrated into many 3rd party development tools such as ReSharper.
-* [FxCop](http://codebox/SDLFxCop) is an application that analyzes managed code assemblies (code that targets the .NET Framework common language runtime) and reports information about the assemblies, such as possible design, localization, performance, and security improvements.
+* [FxCop](http://codebox/SDLFxCop) is an application that analyzes managed code assemblies (code that targets the .NET Framework common language runtime) and reports information about assemblies, such as possible design, localization, performance, and security improvements.

 Highlights of Coding Standards
 ------------------------------

-This section is not intended to give a summary of all the coding standards that enabled by our customized StyleCop, but to give a highlight of some rules one will possibly meet in daily coding life.
-It also provides some recommended however not mandatory(which means not enabled in StyleCop) coding standards.
+This section is not intended to give a summary of all the coding standards that are enabled by our customized StyleCop, but to give a highlight of some rules one will possibly meet in daily coding life.
+It also provides some recommended however not mandatory (which means not enabled in StyleCop) coding standards.

 ### File Layout (Recommended)
 Only one public class is allowed per file.